Why do counties of Arkansas pay workers’ compensation premiums for volunteer firefighters since they are not employees of the county?

 How far can a quorum court go in reassigning or adding duties to an elected official?
 Each case would require consideration of the office and additional duties assigned.
 There are a couple of things in particular to be concerned about.
 First, a county quorum court cannot completely reorganize county government by simply reassigning duties.
 Although Amendment 55, Section 2(b) allows for the reorganization of county government, there is a procedure to follow as set out in Arkansas Code Annotated, Title 14, Chapter 14, and Subchapter 6.
 Secondly, there would be a limitation based upon the separation of powers doctrine.
 The Quorum Court is the legislative branch of county government – and as such cannot micro-manage or significantly interfere with executive powers.

 Can a quorum court set salaries of elected county officials as long as the salary is between the minimum and maximum set by the legislature even if they choose to decrease the salaries?

 The answer to the question is answered by Section 5 of Amendment 55 which provides that “compensation of each county officer shall be fixed by the Quorum Court within a minimum and maximum to be determined by law.
 Compensation may not be decreased during a current term……”

-The quorum court does have the authority to set salaries of these elected county officials anywhere between the minimums and maximums established by law, however, under the language of Amendment 55 those salaries may not be decreased during a current term.
-A.C.A.
-14-14-1203(d) provides for the implementation of a legal decrease in salary stating, “Any decrease in the annual salary or compensation of a county officer shall not become effective until January 1 following a general election held after such decrease shall have been fixed by the quorum court of the county.”
+The quorum court has the authority to set salaries of the elected county constitutional officials anywhere from the minimum to maximum established by law for each office and county size classification.
+However, under the language of Amendment 55 those salaries may not be decreased during a current term.
+A.C.A. § 14-14-1203(d) provides for the implementation of a legal decrease in salary stating, “Any decrease in the annual salary or compensation of a county officer shall not become effective until January 1 following a general election held after such decrease shall have been fixed by the quorum court of the county.”